clemTheDasher/roadhog/README_en-us.md

 ## Why roadhog

 [create-react-app](https://github.com/facebookincubator/create-react-app) can not be configured, but we have different configuration requirements.
-I believe more than I will have this idea.
+I believe many people have this idea just like me.

 ## Getting Started